macinspiresedu/python/list-dictionary-for.md

 ```

 ## For Loops with Range
-Introduce students to creating for loops with the range function.
+Introduce students to creating for-loops with the range function.
-Show them how range works outside of a for loop.
+Show them how range works outside of a for-loop.

 ### Exercise